anubhav1206/odash/README.md

 Spotify Dash is an open-source web application that provides a dashboard to view analytics on Spotify, inspired by Spotify Wrapped.
 The project is built using React, Redux, TypeScript, and Tailwind CSS.

+## Contributing and Running Locally

-## To contribute to the project or run it locally, follow these steps:
+To contribute to the project or run it locally, follow these steps:

 ### Step 1: